This article was first posted on the Novedge bog on April 27, 2007.

 Jewelry design is a well established tradition in some European countries like Italy and Spain.
 How is the European jewelry tradition different from the American one?

-I would like to thank Giuseppe Massoni for taking the time to speak with me today.
-If you have any questions for Giuseppe or for Novedge, please leave a comment below and we will be glad to answer.
+I would like to thank Giuseppe Massoni for this interesting interview about Rhino 3D and jewelry design and for taking the time to speak with me today.
+If you have any questions for Giuseppe, please leave a comment below and we will be glad to answer.